Skip to content

 Quick Start Guide

-Get started with aipartnerupflow in 10 minutes.
-This guide will walk you through creating and executing your first task.
+Get started with apflow in 10 minutes.
+This guide walks you through running tasks, writing custom executors, and setting up task dependencies.

 apflow run flow system_info_executor --inputs '{"resource": "cpu"}'